zilongzhong/CloudFormer/README.md

 # CloudFormer

-PyTorch implementation about CloudFormer for detecting clouds on satellite images (Landsat8 and Sentinel-2)
+PyTorch implementation about CloudFormer for detecting clouds will be released soon.